joelverhagen/pulumi-knapcode/README.md

 - The best practices for distribution are unclear.
 I thought NuGet for the SDK and binaries in the GitHub release for the Go plug-in was good enough.

-- It's not clear to me how to namespace or branch my custom provider.
+- It's not clear to me how to namespace or brand my custom provider.
 Using the boilerplate, I was unsure how to get the SDK-generation tool to NOT prefix my .csproj with "Pulumi." ([source](https://github.com/pulumi/pulumi/blob/5f4e687a1d73b3f806abe47762e95901ae9a6900/pkg/codegen/dotnet/gen.go#L1923)).
 I'm not thrilled that I have published my NuGet package in the "Pulumi" namespace.

 - It seems like too much work to write the Pulumi plug-in in anything but Go.
 I tried writing it with a C# ASP.NET Core